briidee3/assignment-1--intro-to-internet-programming--cs-275--fall-2022/README.md

+> Note from Bri: This is a repo that was used for the entire class; my work can be found under the "brianna-d'urso" fork.

 # Fall 2022 Intro to Internet Programming — Assignment 1

 * **Do not start this project until you have read these instructions carefully and you understand them.
 If something is not clear, ask.**